Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 // {"level":30,"time":1698808523506,"pid":9973,"hostname":"ethans-mbp.lan","msg":"Hey, did you know 3 + 5 = 8?"}
 ```

-Remember our "is it easy to update" question.
+Remember our "is it easy to update" question?
 Is this easy enough for you?

 ```ts
 const consoleVersion = heavilyInstrumentedAddition(ConsoleLoggingProvider);